astralvoid-dev/backend-challenge/README.md

 but alternatively, they could both start as empty lists and then be filled by sending POST requests to the API.
 - All values exist **only during the application's lifecycle.**
+  - I tried to implement a mock database using `Microsoft.EntityFrameworkCore`, but I did not have enough time.
 - The only supported file type is **PDF**.
   - Other file types will send an **error response**
 - A message is only returned _if a user tries to upload a file._